Kartikgc9/Cloudburst-Prediction-using-GAF-and-CNN/README.md

-# Paper-Title: Integration of CNN and GAF for Monitoring/Predicting Cloudburst Events in Uttarakhand, India
+# Paper-Title: A System based on CNN and GAF for Forecasting Cloudburst Events in Uttarakhand, India

 This repository contains data and code for the research paper **"Integration of CNN and GAF for Monitoring/Predicting Cloudburst Events in Uttarakhand, India"**.
 The aim of this research is to develop an accurate and efficient method for monitoring and predicting cloudburst events in Uttarakhand, India using a combination of Convolutional Neural Network (CNN) and Gramian Angular Field (GAF).